 Lambskin condoms, in contrast, are made from the oldest material on the market — the intestinal membrane of a lamb.
 Small pores make lambskin condoms ineffective in protecting against viruses that cause STIs.
 But they do protect against pregnancy, since the pores are too small for sperm to pass through.
 Lambskin supposedly has a more "natural" feel than latex and polyurethane, although the verdict is still out on how they stack up to polyisoprene condoms in this department.

 All four male condom types offer the same statistical effectiveness against pregnancy, which is your primary concern.
 Contraceptive Technology estimates that only two percent of couples who consistently and correctly use male condoms will experience failure in the first year of usage.
 Female condoms have a probability of pregnancy of five percent, which still makes them quite an effective method of pregnancy prevention.
-The safest route in avoiding an unexpected pregnancy is to use a combination of hormonal birth control and a backup method, such as using male condoms.
+The safest route in avoiding an unexpected pregnancy is to use a combination of hormonal birth control, or the copper IUD, and a backup method, such as using male condoms.
 When using condoms alone, correct and consistent use will maximize their intended efficacy to keep you from getting pregnant.
-Check out How to Use a Condom Properly in the Go Ask Alice! archive for refreshers on expert condom protocol.

 All five condom options — male latex, polyisoprene, polyurethane, and lambskin condoms as well as the female condom — offer similar protection against pregnancy.
 Other factors that could figure into your choice might include your budget, availability, how they feel, willingness to experiment, and animal rights convictions.
 Have fun trying them out!Alice!